-East Hamilton Spiritual Church is an independent church, with a growing congregation, whose attendees travel from as far as Niagara Falls, St. Catharines, Brantford, Caledonia, Oshawa, Barrie and Hamilton's surrounding areas.
+East Hamilton Spiritual Church is an independent church, with a growing congregation, whose attendees travel from as far as Niagara Falls, St. Catharines, Paris, Caledonia, Oshawa, Barrie and Hamilton's surrounding areas.

 - October 20, 1903 - The founding members of East Hamilton Spiritual Church incorporated the church under its original name First Spiritual Society of Hamilton

 - September 24, 1918 - A Charter was granted to change the name from First Spiritual Society of Hamilton to East Hamilton Spiritual Church (EHSC).

 - September 25, 1918 - Letters Patent (incorporation) as EHSC is signed by EHSC Board members: Herbert Pickles (EHSC's first President), Benjamin Hunt, Thomas Gretton, Peter Hockley, Richard Crowther, Emma Slack, Harriet Gretton, and Mary Hunt.

 - EHSC was located in the city centre.
 In those early days, distance and travelling time from the Eastern part of the city was not as convenient as they are today, so the church congregants decided to organise and build a church closer to their home environment.

 - March 11, 1919 - EHSC purchased two lots of what was then known as the Maple Leaf Park Survey from Mrs. Sarah W. I. Diamond (Lot 12, frontage 32'; part of lot 13, frontage 14', making a total of 46' on the West side of Balmoral Avenue.
 County of Wentworth, Second Concession of Barton, City of Hamilton.
 Price $1,242).